-Kenshō Healthcare publicly launches its “antithesis of Goop” – TechCrunch
+Kenshō Health publicly launches its ‘antithesis of Goop’ – TechCrunch

 There’s also a broader recognition of the role that lifestyle and general health and fitness play in most illnesses, says Berlincourt.

-“87 percent of deaths are related to lifestyle related disease according to the CDC,” she says.
+“Eighty-seven percent of deaths are related to lifestyle-related disease according to the CDC,” she says.
 “And 75% of what we’re spending on healthcare is on the conditions associated with these chronic diseases.
 We don’t treat the root cause and people don’t know that there are other options.”

 Now, with the public launch and financial support for investors like CrossCut Ventures, Female Founders Fund and Evolve Ventures, the company is hoping to create the “Good Housekeeping seal of approval” for wellness providers, according to Berlincourt.